 Is flu spreading in Spokane?

-Yes.
-Flu is currently spreading in all areas of the state, including Spokane County.
-Data suggests this flu season is more severe than the previous two seasons.
+Flu will soon begin spreading all areas of the state, including Spokane County.
 Protect yourself and others by getting the flu vaccine and using good health manners; washing hands, covering coughs, and staying home and away from others when sick.

 What is influenza (also called the "flu")?